deutschebank/waltz/waltz-ng/client/react-cli/components/common/s2r_phase1.md

 -   Once you've identified the Java return type, create a corresponding TypeScript interface for it.
 -   Place this new type definition in a file within the `client/types/api/` directory.
--   The filename should be descriptive and relate to the API endpoint's domain (e.g., `PersonTypes.ts`).
+-   The filename should be descriptive and relate to the API endpoint's domain (e.g., `Person.ts`).
 -   This file can contain multiple related